Agriculture: Celery Pest Management Guidelines

 (Example trade name) (hours) (days)

 Not all registered pesticides are listed.
 The following are ranked with the pesticides having the greatest IPM value listed first—the most effective and least harmful to natural enemies, honey bees, and the environment are at the top of the table.
+Entries with a similar IPM value are indicated with the same letter ranking.
 When choosing a pesticide, consider information relating to air and water quality, resistance management, and the pesticide's properties and application timing.
 Always read the label of the product being used.

 A. ABAMECTIN

-MODE OF ACTION GROUP NUMBER1: 6
+MODE-OF-ACTION GROUP NUMBER1: 6

 B. CYROMAZINE

-(Trigard) WP 0.166 lb (one packet) 12 7
+(Trigard) 0.166 lb (one packet) 12 7

-MODE OF ACTION GROUP NUMBER1: 17
+MODE-OF-ACTION GROUP NUMBER1: 17

 C. OXAMYL